 #11 – Explore Headspace for Kids

-You don't have to stop with the guided meditations I included in this post.
-Some of my favorites are on Headspace and there are many free guided meditations available online.
+You don’t have to stop with the guided meditations I included in this post.
+Some of my favorites are on Headspace, and many free guided meditations are available online.

-Mindful Monkey Magazine is such a cool resource for families.
+Mindful Parenting Magazine is such a cool resource for families.

 A must-have for any classroom peace corner or home stillness area!